The course is part of this learning path

 Clearly stating responsibility for providing that protection – any policy that is developed will be of no use unless there is some sort of chain of accountability.
 Who, ultimately, bears responsibility?

-Making it clear what users are allowed to do, and what they must/must not do – if users of a network are not clearly told exactly what sort of behavior is acceptable, we cannot complain if they do things that we don’t approve of
+Making it clear what users are allowed to do, and what they must/must not do – if users of a network are not clearly told exactly what sort of behaviour is acceptable, we cannot complain if they do things that we don’t approve of.

 Providing grounds on how to interpret and resolve conflicts in policies later on – the cyber security landscape is constantly evolving.
 A good policy today may be negated by changes in technology tomorrow.
 Policies can often interlink with others, and changes in one may cause conflicts in another.